edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

  -net user,hostfwd=tcp::8022-:22,hostfwd=tcp::8443-:8443,hostfwd=tcp::59880-:59880
 ```

-The above command forwards the SSH port `22` of the emulator to `8022` on the host.
-In addition, it forwards the API Gateway's port `8433` for external and secure access to EdgeX endpoints Core Data's port `59880` for demonstration purposes.
+The above command forwards:

+- SSH port `22` of the emulator to `8022` on the host
+- API Gateway's port `8433` for external and secure access to EdgeX endpoints
+- Core Data's port `59880` for demonstration purposes in chapter A.

 As mentioned before, once the initial installation is complete, you will get a prompt for your email address to deploy your public key.